FloorD/wordcamp/talk.md

 4.7 out of 5 stars for 18 users.

 [Revisionary](http://wordpress.org/plugins/revisionary/).
 Have you ever wanted to allow certain users to submit changes to published content, with an editor reviewing those changes before publication?
 Doesn't it seem like setting a published post/page to a future date should schedule your changes to be published on that date, instead of unpublishing it until that date?
 Revisionary enables qualified users to submit changes to currently published posts or pages.
 Contributors also gain the ability to submit revisions to their own published content.
 These changes, if approved by an Editor, can be published immediately or scheduled for future publication.
-Partial Feature List

 Pending Revisions allow designated users to suggest changes to a currently published post/page
 Scheduled Revisions allow you to specify future changes to published content (either via Pending Revision approval or directly by fully qualified author/editor)